 After her deliverance she became so free she was willing to say “yes” and follow Jesus anywhere even to the cross.
 In fact, she’s the only figure present in all four gospels at both the crucifixation and resurrection.

 So many of us live our life in the tomb of our wounds on the side of crucifixion and not in the resurrected life the Lord is calling us to.
 We are held captive to the past, but the is Lord is saying “Where are you?”
 It’s relationships that wound us, but it’s also relationships that heal us too and no true healing comes without a relationship without the truine God.
 Authentic love always heals.

-We never learn to live in the now if we don’t look back into the review mirror of our lives.
-We won’t break out of places that hold us captive and we won’t be made well without an answer of yes to more of God.
+If never learn to live in the now, if we don’t look back into the review mirror of our lives then we won’t break out of places that hold us captive and we won’t be made well without an answer of yes to more of God.
 We will always react from another moment in time and it’s not this moment.
 Looking back is not living in the past, it’s a matter of using the resources available to you to bring healing and wholeness to become all God is calling you to be.